ussserrr/stm32pio/README.md

     - `platformio`
   - For usage:
     - macOS, Linux, Windows
-    - STM32CubeMX (all recent versions) with desired downloaded frameworks (F0, F1, etc.)
+    - STM32CubeMX with desired downloaded frameworks (F0, F1, etc.)
     - Java CLI (JRE) (likely is already installed if the STM32CubeMX is working)
-    - PlatformIO CLI (already presented if you have installed PlatformIO via some package manager or need to be installed as the command line extension from IDE)
+    - PlatformIO CLI (already presented if you have installed PlatformIO via some package manager or need to be installed as the "command line extension" from IDE)

 A general recommendation there would be to test both CubeMX (code generation) and PlatformIO (project creation, building) at least once before using stm32pio to make sure that all tools work properly even without any "glue".